 The coronavirus pandemic has put dental practices around the country in a tight spot.
 More than 75% of offices have closed to all but emergency care.
-And almost 20% of practices have not been seeing any patients.
+And almost 20% of practices have not been seeing any patients, which lead to our topic about having a Reopening Checklist for Dental Practice Post-COVID-19.

 However, as of the beginning of May, some states have reopened their economy.
 Therefore, some dental practices are planning to reopen to non-emergency care.
 The decision to reopen a practice depends on many factors, such as the availability of PPE, the health of your dental team, the location of your practice, and the number of cases in your area.
 When deciding whether or not to reopen, it is important to address all of these questions as well as seek guidance from your state authorities.